 To fuel growth, more and more B2B marketers are using B2B marketing intent data to personalize their content further and maximize conversion rates.
 The bottom line is – how well do you know your consumer?

-The B2B intent database stored from your target prospects’ purchase history, browsing, etc. can be used for real-time customization of suggestions, promotions, and recommendations.
-Thanks to modern technology, AI-powered search and machine learning now make it easy to handle millions of unique and personalized interactions.
+The B2B intent database stored from your target prospects’ purchase history and browsing can be used for real-time customization of suggestions, promotions, and recommendations.
+Thanks to modern technology artificial intelligence has made its foray into B2B marketing with AI-powered search and machine learning now making it easy to handle millions of unique and personalized interactions.

-Intent based advertising can do wonders for your business by unraveling who’s in the market right now and if they’re up for solutions like yours.
+Intent-based advertising can do wonders for your business by unraveling who’s in the market right now and if they’re up for solutions like yours.
 According to Brandon Redlinger, Director of Growth at Engagio, if multiple contacts within an account are found to proactively search for a solution over the past 1-2 months, that indicates buyer criteria and intent.
-In addition, data sourced from intent vendors such as MRP, Bombora, The Big Willow, and TechTarget can translate into maximum targeting criteria.
-This is when the power of intent data can reach its full potential.
+Additionally, data sourced from intent vendors such as MRP, Bombora, The Big Willow, and TechTarget can translate into maximum targeting criteria.
+This is when the power of intent and user intent can reach its full potential.